nirrraj/nirrraj/README.md

 ### Hi, I'm Niraj 👋

+Welcome!
+My GitHub repositories include educational and personal projects for practice and continual skill development.

-I have a background in e-commerce and web development.
+I have a professional background in e-commerce and web development.
 I'm currently a graduate student working toward a master's degree in Business Administration (MBA) at the University of South Florida in Tampa, FL.

-Currently my GitHub repositories include educational and personal projects for practice and continual skill development.

 - 📚 Proficiency with **HTML**, **CSS**, **JavaScript**, **React**, **Node.js**, **Express**, **Python**, **Flask**, **PostgreSQ**L, **Google Apps Script**, **Data Analytics**
 - 🔍 I'm interested in web/software development, e-commerce content and technical management, information systems management.